Skip to main content

 This USDA-sponsored program (Summer Food Service Program) ensures children have access to nutritious food when school is not in session by providing lunch to children in our cafeterias at no cost to the families or the enterprise.

 We are proud to be the first hospital in the Southeast to ever participate in a summer feeding program, serving 2,385 meals our first year.
-Our partnership with Morrison, MUSC's premier food service provider, and our expansion of Kids Eat Free to the Pee Dee division brought our service numbers to over 52,000 nutritious meals in the past 10 years!
+Our partnership with Morrison, MUSC's premier food service provider, and our expansion of Kids Eat Free throughout the state brought our service numbers to over 69,000 nutritious meals since inception in 2015!

 During the summer months (when school is out) kids and teens can join us in participating MUSC hospital cafeterias for a hot lunch meal of their choice Monday through Friday.